Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 ### Description:
 It just basic implementation of the `ParticleSettings`.
-The `ParticleSystem` uses this `ParticleSettings` if the developer does not give another one.
+The `ParticleSystemComponent` uses this `ParticleSettings` if the developer does not give another one.
 Please check the `ParticleSettings` too.

 ### Header: